-The goal of this science fair project is to investigate which colors of M&Ms melt faster in the microwave than others.
+The goal of this fun science fair project idea is to microwave candy and investigate: do some colors of M&Ms melt faster than others?

 Explore light and colors with this fun and easy project!
 The purpose of this science fair project is to investigate how light makes colors.

 This science fair project idea teaches that time always passes at the same rate and nothing we do in our daily life âreallyâ affects how fast it moves.

 This engaging project encourages young children to practice and refine the important scientific skills of sorting and classification.